BadImplant: Injection-based Multi-Targeted Graph Backdoor Attack: Experimental Analysis

-\textbf{Impact of Number of Connections: }To examine the effect of different number of edge or connections (\(k\)) between the trigger subgraph and target graph, we used 1 to 5 as the number of connection and the results are summarized in table \ref{table:attack_number_connection}.
-In all of the settings, our attack was effective, achieving almost perfect close to 100\% ASR with a slight drop of clean accuracy below 1.07\%.
-With a single connection (k=1), our attack achieved ASRs of 99.95\%, 99.89\%, and 99.94\% with a 0.75\% CAD, demonstrating that minimal integration is sufficient for implementing highly effective backdoor implantation.
+\textbf{\textit{Impact of Number of Connections: }}To examine the effect of different number of edges and connections (\(k\)) between the trigger subgraph and target graph, number of connection are ranged from one to five summarized in Table \ref{table:attack_number_connection}.
+Our attack was significantly effective, achieving nearly perfect close to 100\% ASR with a slight drop of clean accuracy below 1.07\% across all configurations.
+For instance, with the single connection (k=1), \texttt{BadImplant} achieves ASRs of 99.95\%, 99.89\% and 99.94\% with a 0.75\% CAD, demonstrating that minimal integration is sufficient for implementing highly effective backdoor implantation.